 Those are what the weak force and the W & Z force carrying particles are.

 The accumulations of the various buildups of charges on top of the continuous interaction of energy with itself causes bigger buildups of charges and forces that again will either form new energy interactions, particles of matter, or all off the above causing more of all of the above and now even more emergent effects of which some are new.

 Everything written up to now had mostly been derived from what is known about the universe, what experiments revealed up until now and what they are currently still revealing.

 What all the previous parts were about, were here to place the setting in which the universe unfolds in a whole new perspective.
 Some of what has been described until now may have sounded like it is a description of the Big Bang theory.
 That is true, as it is very similar.
 This hypothesis doesn't try to change any current models.
 It just tries to give a different perspective of why all of it happens.

-The continuous interaction of the photon with itself is 'The Big Bang' happening over and over again everywhere continuously.
+The continuous interaction of energy with itself is 'The Big Bang' happening over and over again everywhere continuously.
 Most of it is undetectable to us, because it happens below Planck scales.
 Although we are not aware of this happening ubiquitously and constantly, this is what keeps reality flowing.